iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.3/report.md

 > 3 * because I have tried to get a redelivery for a item and it won't allow me to redeliver keeps saying "validation error if this persists contact the site provider" brilliant idea but whats all that about?<br> :date: __2020-10-31 15:50:42__

-> No collection service option.
-Was expecting to purchase my postage and select a collection in one simple app.
-But no, the new parcel collection service doesn't seem to be available as it is on the desktop site.
-Very disappointing as their competitors make it so easy.<br> :date: __2020-10-26 21:57:33__

 #### 2-star reviews